Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 Next, upload the files into the stage.
 You can use Snowsight (i.e., the Snowflake UI), the SnowSQL command line tool, or the Snowflake VS Code extension to upload the files.
 In this step, we'll use Snowsight.

 Navigate to the **SOURCE** stage in the Snowsight UI.
 In the top right, click on the **+ FILES** button.
 Next, click **Browse** in the modal that appears.

-The folder structure within the stage should reflect the folder structure in your local repository directory, so be sure to upload the native app source code as follows:
+To avoid breaking any references to objects (needed by the app), the folder structure within the stage should reflect the folder structure in your local repository directory.
+Be sure to upload the native app source code exactly as follows:

 1. Ensure you're in the **sfguide-native-apps-chairlift/src** directory and start by uploading the following files: **README.md**, **manifest.yml**, and **setup.sql**.